 How ISTJs Use Fi:

 ISTJs will rely on objective logic (Extraverted Thinking) and past facts and details (Introverted Sensing) when making decisions.
-Yet underneath it all they will try to maintain a very strong set of values and morals.
+Yet underneath it all, they will try to maintain a very strong set of values and ethics.
 This can make ISTJs seem like “change agents” in the world.
 They hate things that are disingenuous and believe in sticking to what is true and right regardless of how difficult that may be at times.
-In early life ISTJs will have very little conscious control of Introverted Feeling; when Fi is immature it can cause the user to take things personally and hold grudges – this may be something that young ISTJs struggle with.
-As ISTJs get into their thirties and forties, Fi will develop more and they will become more introspective, aware of their feelings and values, and more interested in the emotional world and self-identification.
-They may develop a taste for artwork, emotionally-driven music or even romantic movies.
+In early life ISTJs will have very little conscious control of Introverted Feeling.
+In fact, when Fi is immature it can cause ISTJs take things too personally or hold grudges.
+As ISTJs get into their thirties and forties, Fi will develop more and they will become more aware of their feelings and values.
+Understanding their ideals and identity will become more important to them.
+During this time, they may develop a taste for artwork, emotionally-driven music, or even romantic movies.
 They will enjoy traditions that involve friends and family where they can sit back and quietly enjoy the harmonious atmosphere.
-Above all, ISTJs will still be more centered around Introverted Sensing (Si) and Extraverted Thinking (Te), but feeling will start to soften and balance their personality in mid-life.
+Still, ISTJs will be more centered around Introverted Sensing (Si) and Extraverted Thinking (Te), but feeling will start to soften and balance their personality in mid-life.

 How INTJs Use Fi:

 INTJs will rely on objective logic (Extraverted Thinking) and insight (Introverted Intuition) when making decisions.
-However, underneath it all they will hold very strong personal convictions and values that they adhere to at all times.
+However, underneath it all, they will hold very strong personal convictions and values.
 INTJs make no apologies for who they are, and they don’t like to sugarcoat things.
 Part of this has to do with their NT nature, but part of this also has to do with their Introverted Feeling.
 Fi is concerned with being authentic at all times, and INTJs hold to this authenticity at all costs.
 The truth is of paramount importance to the INTJ.
 In early life, when Introverted Feeling is immature and less conscious to the INTJ, they may struggle with taking things personally, misreading people’s intentions, or holding grudges.
-However, in mid-life INTJs will develop Fi and become more emotionally aware of themselves and others.
+However, in mid-life they will develop Fi and become more emotionally aware of themselves and others.
 They may become more compassionate, and more concerned with understanding themselves in a holistic way.
 It’s not abnormal for INTJs in mid-life to take up an interest in poetry, romantic classical music, or artwork that mirrors some of their internal emotions.
 Above all, INTJs will still be more centered around Introverted Intuition (Ni) and Extraverted Thinking (Te), but feeling will start to create a more balanced and gentler version of the INTJ as life progresses.